 The Sydney Opera House, when it was built between 1959 and 1973.
 It ended up 10 years behind schedule and 14 times over budget, due to the complexity of the architecture and manufacture of the steel beams.
 On top of that, the architect, Jorn Utzon, quit in disgust.

 The Olympic Stadium in Montreal, Quebec, Canada.
 It was begun as the central venue for the 1976 Summer Olympics.
 It was finally completed in 1987 with the installation of the retractable roof (which had remained in storage in France until 1982).
 At this point, it was discovered that the roof was not correctly designed and tore easily in use.
 It was removed in early 1998, and in the later part of the year replaced with a different, fixed roof...which failed dramatically during the first winter, causing the annual auto show that was being set up at the time to permanently change venues.
 In 2004, a contract was awarded for a new, permanent steel roof.
+In September of that same year, the stadium lost its biggest tenant when the Montreal Expos baseball team (which had already been splitting time between Montreal and San Juan, Puerto Rico for home games for two years) moved to Washington D.C.
 In 2009, the local fire department warned that without substantial repairs, including a new roof (still not installed) the stadium might be ordered closed.
 In 2011, approval for the new roof contract was sought.

 The second El Rancho Hotel and Casino in Las Vegas originally opened in 1948 as the Thunderbird and closed for good in 1992.
 For almost a decade the marquee advertised a future Countryland USA casino (with hotel towers shaped like cowboy boots), though by the mid-90's that project had fallen through along with a sci-fi themed "Starship Orion" resort as the property changed hands numerous times.
 An investigation by the local NBC station in 1999 found most of the building's interior had rotted away, though a small portion had been maintained in pristine condition (including working slot machines) as an attempt to attract a buyer.
 The state of Nevada finally ordered the property sold in 2000, and it was bought by a condominium company.
 The decrepit building was imploded later that year and, while part of the land was used for a neighboring casino project, the majority of the land remains vacant to this day.